WestJet: Acquisition of Sunwing

 In the report, the Competition Bureau also raised concerns about the "monopoly" that the merger would create on 16 routes between Canada and Mexico or the Caribbean.
-However, in an emailed statement to the Canadian Broadcasting Corporation which was sent on October 26, 2022 from Sunwing spokesperson Melanie Anne Filipp said that the routes which were identified by the Competition Bureau were "predominately" in Western Canada and accounted for a "very small portion of Sunwing's operations" - just over 10 percent - and were "primarily seasonal routes".
+However, in an emailed statement to the Canadian Broadcasting Corporation which was sent on October 26, 2022, from Sunwing spokesperson Melanie Anne Filipp said that the routes which were identified by the Competition Bureau were "predominately" in Western Canada and accounted for a "very small portion of Sunwing's operations" - just over 10 percent - and were "primarily seasonal routes".
 As well, Filipp says that 6 out of 16 routes that the Competition Bureau had identified as a concern were no longer being operated by Sunwing.
 "We remain confident that this transaction is good news for Canadians."

 News outlets have also been quoting Air Canada and Air Transat's failed merger.
-The acquisition, which was set to merge Canada's largest airline with Canada's third largest and top leisure airline, fell through, even after the Canadian government gave Air Canada and Transat the green light to go through with the merger, which saw Air Canada buyout Air Transat for just over US $150 million.
-It fell through after European Union regulators refused to grant Air Canada and AT Transat the go-ahead for the buyout, which is where Air Transat and Air Canada gain lots of revenue - on trans-Atlantic flights from Canada to Europe.
+The acquisition, which was set to merge Canada's largest airline with Canada's third largest and top leisure airline, fell through, even after the Canadian government gave Air Canada and Transat the green light to go through with the merger, which saw Air Canada buyout Air Transat for just over US$150 million.
+It fell through after European Union regulators refused to grant Air Canada and Transat A.T. the go-ahead for the buyout, which is where Air Transat and Air Canada gain lots of revenue - on trans-Atlantic flights from Canada to Europe.
 In April 2021, Air Canada and Air Transat mutually agreed to terminate the buyout.

-On March 10, 2023, the Canadian Federal Government formally gave the green light to the WestJet Sunwing merger.
+On March 10, 2023, the Canadian federal government formally approved the WestJet-Sunwing merger.
 "Today's decision was not taken lightly, especially in light of everything that happened over the holidays for those who flew with Sunwing,” Canadian Transport Minister Omar Alghabra said in a statement, as he referred to the chaos during the December 2022 North American winter snowstorm that disrupted millions who had travel plans over the winter holidays.
-Sunwing Airlines' handling over the situation was heavily criticized as it left thousands stranded in Cancun, Mexico.
+Sunwing's handling over the situation was heavily criticized as it left thousands stranded in Cancún, Mexico.
 “After considering the pros and cons, we have made the decision that will allow Sunwing to continue to provide affordable vacation packages to Canadians, create more good jobs and protect current jobs as well as Canadians who have already purchased tickets.” he continued.
 However, with the green light, are several conditions in which the merger must follow.
 It goes as follows: